- What’s New in Patch 7.3.2?

 What Are the Best Stats for Retribution in Patch 7.3.2?

-All else being equal, this is how Ret Paladins value secondary stats:
+All else being equal, this is how Ret Paladins value secondary stats in Antorus:

 Keep in mind that all of Retribution’s secondary stats are extremely close in value.
 Increasing your item level in a slot is almost always an upgrade regardless of the item’s stats.

-For a more detailed stats breakdown, including a Tomb of Sargeras “Best in Slot” list, check out the Equipment Guide for Patch 7.3.2.
+For a more detailed stats breakdown, including an Antorus, the Burning Throne “Best in Slot” list, check out the Equipment Guide for Patch 7.3.2.

 What Are the Best Legendary Items for Retribution Paladins?

-Whisper of the Nathrezim is our best legendary item.
-If you have one, you should always wear it.
-Otherwise, these legendaries are all great choices:
+Whisper of the Nathrezim is our best legendary in nearly all situations.
+If you have one, you should almost always wear it.
+Otherwise, these legendaries are also great choices:

-Scarlet Inquisitor’s Expurgation is very strong on heavy cleave and AoE fights, but otherwise it is a mediocre legendary.
+Scarlet Inquisitor’s Expurgation can be strong on very heavy cleave and AoE fights, but otherwise it is a mediocre legendary.
 Having a second legendary in a tier slot (in addition to the cloak) may complicate your gearing strategy, too.

 Other legendary items don’t provide as significant of a DPS increase, but are still always better than any regular armor piece in the same slot.

-What Are the Best Trinkets for Retribution Paladins in Tomb of Sargeras?
+What Are the Best Trinkets for Retribution Paladins in Antorus, the Burning Throne?

 For an overview of all trinkets at the item levels they drop at, check out our Retribution Trinket Guide for Patch 7.3.2.